 MECLABS empirical research focuses on real-world Internet marketing challenges and opportunities.
 By conducting experiments with actual commercial offerings, we uncover relevant, practical insights that enable our Research Partners to discover what works — for their products, with their target customers, in today’s ever-changing marketplace.

-The findings from these real-world experiments are added to the MECLABS research directory — which we believe to be the most extensive body of experimental research data related to online marketing and made available at no charge to professional marketers through major experiment briefings in the MECLABS Quarterly Research Digest and through live Web clinics.
+The findings from these real-world experiments are added to the MECLABS research directory — which we believe to be the most extensive body of experimental research data related to online marketing in existence and is made available at no charge to professional marketers through major experiment briefings in the MECLABS Quarterly Research Digest and through live web clinics.

 3. Data-driven principles

 MECLABS is a laboratory that uses empirical, relevant data to craft and teach Internet marketing principles.
 By conducting experiments instead of just relying on so-called “marketer’s intuition,” we are able to discover what really works today.
 The MECLABS approach transcends “best practices” by discovering and applying principles that help determine when each widely accepted “best practice” works (and when it does not).

 The goal of these studies is to discover the most effective way to get prospects to take the desired action, whether it's purchasing a product, starting a subscription, completing a lead form, making a donation, or initiating some other action.
 We translate the insights garnered from helping actual companies reach tangible objectives into teachable principles that can benefit our worldwide community of almost 80,000 marketers.

 Through more than 15 years of extensive experimentation and study, MECLABS research analysts, led by Flint McGlaughlin, have replaced literally hundreds of special case practices with a patented (U.S. Patent Serial No. 8,155,955) unified set of core principles defining and describing the Offer/Response-Optimization process.